Personality Style and Sales

 Business is about sales and sales is about relationships.
 While you may think that your business is about your unique product or your quality service it is ultimately about the relationships that you create and nurture around your product or service.
-Whenever people are involved there is the possibility of either misunderstanding or positively connecting.
+Whenever people are involved there is the possibility of either misunderstanding or connecting in a positive way.
 One way to make sure that you connect with your customer base is to determine the different personality styles of your clients and speak in their language.
-Of course first you must recognize and be familiar with the four basic styles.
+Of course first, you must recognize and be familiar with the four basic styles.

 The D behavioral style is a decisive doer.
 They talk more than they listen and they make statements rather than asking questions.
 Their conversation is generally straightforward and to the point.
 An extrovert, they are not afraid to voice their opinions in a forceful way.
 Their speech tends to be loud and rapid.
 Task oriented, they often have an aversion to small talk and may engage in another activity while they are talking to you.
 They may direct the conversation, interrupt other speakers and seem abrupt.